 Adjustments of timelines and deadlines

-Amendments and updates to the S&AM Plan, Long-Term Plan, and/or by-laws
+Amendments and updates to the Long-Term Plan, and/or by-laws

 Re-scoping work plans as necessary

-6.8.
+6.6.
 External Outreach and Engagement

 The Executive Committee will consider the interests of the general public in implementing the Collaborative Program.
 The Executive Committee will determine the direction and messaging to parties external to the Collaborative Program, including legislatures, agency heads, media, and the general public.